Pinita001/Sydney-Opera-House-Booking-Prototype-JavaScript-PHP-MySQL-/README.md

 ## 📄 Overview

-The **Sydney Opera House Booking System** is a full-stack web application that allows users to browse shows, book tickets, reserve dining/private events, manage bookings, and explore tours/experiences.
+This is a **full‑stack booking prototype**.
+It allows users to browse shows, simulate booking tickets, reserve dining/private events, manage bookings, and explore tours/experiences.
 It is built with **HTML5, CSS, JavaScript, PHP, and MySQL**

 The system features: